Dirt (Alice in Chains album): Background

+Recording

 The recording of Dirt began in the spring of 1992.
 Producer Dave Jerden, who had previously worked with the band on their debut, Facelift, wanted to work with them again.
 He admired Layne Staley's lyrics and voice, and Jerry Cantrell's guitar riffs.
-The track "Would?" produced, engineered and mixed by Rick Parashar, was recorded before the album, and first appeared on the soundtrack to the 1992 movie Singles.
+The track "Would?" produced, engineered, and mixed by Rick Parashar, was recorded before the album, and first appeared on the soundtrack to the 1992 movie Singles.
 Dirt was recorded at Eldorado Recording Studios in Burbank, London Bridge Studio in Seattle, and One on One Studios in Los Angeles from April to July 1992.

 Dirt was recorded during the Los Angeles riots that erupted following the acquittal of four LAPD officers caught on camera beating unarmed black motorist Rodney King.
 The riots started on the first day of recording.
-The band was watching TV when the verdict for the incident was announced.
+The band was watching television when the verdict for the incident was announced.
 Jerry Cantrell was in a store buying some beer when a man came in and started looting the place.
 Cantrell also got stuck in traffic and saw people pulling each other out of their cars and beating them.
-The band tried to get out of the town without getting hurt while LA was protesting against police brutality.
+The band tried to get out of Los Angeles without getting hurt while residents were protesting against police brutality.
 They took Slayer vocalist Tom Araya with them and went to the Joshua Tree desert for four or five days until things calmed down, then moved back into the studio and started recording the album.

-When recording the album Staley, who had previously checked out of rehab, quickly went back to using heroin.
-Staley later went cold-turkey on his own while reading The Bad Place by horror novelist Dean Koontz.
-Jerden later said that he was told Staley felt animosity toward him dating back to the Dirt sessions due to Jerden repeatedly recommending to Staley that he get sober at the time.
+While recording the album, Staley, who had previously checked out of rehab, quickly went back to using heroin.
+Staley later went cold-turkey on his own while reading The Bad Place by Dean Koontz.
+Jerden later said that he was told Staley felt animosity toward him dating back to the Dirt sessions due to Jerden repeatedly recommending to Staley that he get sober.
 Jerden said, "Apparently he got all mad at me [during the Dirt sessions] ...
 And what's my job as a producer?
 To produce a record.
-I'm not getting paid to be Layne's friend."

-Staley was not the only one who went through heavy drug use; drummer Sean Kinney and bassist Mike Starr were also struggling with alcohol addiction.
+I'm not getting paid to be Layne's friend".
+Staley was not the only one who went through heavy drug use; drummer Sean Kinney and bassist Mike Starr were both struggling with alcoholism, while the latter was also addicted to heroin.

-Jerden got the album's famous guitar tone by blending three different amps - a Bogner Fish preamp for the low end, a Bogner Ecstacy for the mid frequencies, and a Rockman Headphone amp for the high frequencies.
+Jerden got the album's famous guitar tone by blending three different amps – a Bogner Fish preamp for the low end, a Bogner Ecstacy for the mid frequencies, and a Rockman Headphone amp for the high frequencies.